Property System#

 Bidirectional connection#

-to make one directional (one sided) connection.
+In previous examples, we've used AObject::connect to make one directional (one sided) connection.
 This is

 perfectly enough for ALabel because it cannot be changed by user.